Indian festivals and fairs

 Rann Utsav (Indian festivals and fairs)

-Rann Utsav, is an wonderful festival celebrated in Kutch, which shows the popular culture and colors of Gujarat.
-Held in the great white salt desert called Rann de Kutch, it is marked by several events that keep visitors entertained.
+RANN Utsav, is an wonderful festival celebrated in Kutch, which shows the popular culture and colors of Gujarat.
+It happens in the great white salt desert called RANN of Kutch.
 From the look of the stars to tourism, this festival is a unique combination of tourism, adventure and entertainment.
 Witness the beautiful folk dances and music or enjoy an aerial view of the whole process from above through a hot balloon ride, the options are many.
 Beautiful souvenirs can also be made at this event, as well as other valuable items such as handcrafted items, cutlery and intricate Kutch embroidery.

 Goa Carnival (Indian festivals and fairs)

 The Goa Carnival, celebrated in Goa since the 18th century, is a time of celebration and celebration just before the 40th day of Lent.
 This festival is marked by celebrations in cities and towns throughout Goa.
 A large parade is held, consisting of floats, artists and dancers.
 The festivities usually start around 15:00 and last around 3:00.
-The celebrations culminate with the famous Red and Black Ball, which is usually held at the Panaji National Club on the evening of the last day.
-This carnival, which is unique to Goa, was introduced by the Portuguese who ruled Goa for over five hundred years.
+The celebrations culminate with the famous Red and Black Ball.
+It is usually at the Panaji National Club on the evening of the last day.
+This carnival, which is unique to Goa, was introduced through the Portuguese who ruled Goa for over five hundred years.

 The Konark Dance Festival celebrates Indian heritage with various forms of dance.
 As the sun sets, the outdoor auditorium comes to life.
 The energy of musical blows and rhythmic movements under the starry sky proves to be a true cultural holiday.
-A celebration of Bharatnatyam, Chau Dances, Manipuri, Kathak and Odissi; the festival really comes as a memorable experience.
-The sound of the Ghungroo bells, flute, musical instruments and the soft melody of the waves make it magical.
+A celebration of BHARATNATYAM, Chau Dances, Manipuri, Kathak and ODISSI; the festival really comes as a memorable experience.
+The sound of the GHUNGRU bells, flute, musical instruments and the soft melody of the waves make it magical.
 The festival is a platform for artists and dance lovers.

 Mewar Festival Udaipur (Indian festivals and fairs)

-The Mewar Festival is celebrating the arrival of spring in Udaipur, Rajasthan.
+The MEWAR Festival is celebrating the arrival of spring in Udaipur, Rajasthan.
 The Rajasthan womenfolk participate in this festival with great enthusiasm, because they play a primary role in it.
-During the main ceremony, the women gather to dress the main image of Isar (Lord Shiva) and Gangaur (Goddess Parvati).
+Moreover, during the main ceremony, the women gather to dress the main image of ISAR (Lord Shiva) and GANGUAR (Goddess Parvati).
 After dressing them with affection, they carry the image in a traditional procession through various parts of the city.
-Once the procession reaches the Gangaur Ghat on Lake Pichola, the images are transported in special boats and plunged into the deep waters of the lake.
+Once the procession reaches the GANGUAR GHAT on Lake PICOLA, they transports images in special boats and plunges into the deep waters of the lake.

-When we talk about the desert festival, the picture of Thar’s extensive extended desert in Jaisalmer appears before our eyes.
+When we talk about the desert festival, the picture of Thar’s extensive desert in Jaisalmer appears before our eyes.
 During the month of January and February, tourists from every corner head to this popular destination in Rajasthan.
-The festival offers the best opportunity to explore the colorful Rajastani culture through folk music, traditional products, cooking and camel ride.
+The festival offers the best opportunity to explore the colorful RAJASTHANI culture.
+You can enjoy through folk music, traditional products, cooking and camel ride.
 The world famous festival in Rajasthan is popular as Pushkar Fair.
-The one-week festival is considered the largest traditional fair in the country.
-You can also plan a trip to Rann Utsav in Kuch, a sandy desert in Gujarat to enjoy the popular culture of the place.
+The one-week festival is the largest traditional fair in the country.
+You can also plan a trip to RANN Utsav in KUTCH, a sandy desert in Gujarat to enjoy the popular culture of the place.

 India is a unique land, just like its festivals.
 From Holi to Diwali, when the whole country is full of colors, makes the environment wonderful.
 The splendid fireworks illuminate the night sky, each festival celebrates its mythology, traditions and customs.
-Usually fairs are cpopular as ‘’Mela’’.
+Usually fairs are popular as ‘’MELA’’.
 It highlights the local culture of the land in colorful and wonderful ways.